EBZebra/docs/edge/source/guide/debuggingjs.md

 For more information about installing and configuring Weinre, please refer to the [Weinre installation site](http://people.apache.org/~pmuellr/weinre/docs/latest/Installing.html).

-### Starting Weinre
+### Start Weinre

-Open a command prompt and start Weinre with your local machine's local IP address using the `--boundhost` option.
-If you just launch `weinre` on it's own it will be bound to the `localhost` which will be inaccessible from your device.
+<b>IMPORTANT</b>: The target device must be on the same Wi-Fi network as the development host.
+When launched, Weinre must be bound to that network using the `boundhost` parameter (see below).
+Launching without this parameter will bind Weinre to the `localhost`, making it inaccessible from the device.

+<b>&#51;.
+Launch Weinre from the command line using the `--boundhost` option</b>:

     :::term
-    $ weinre --boundhost <your local IP address>
+    $ weinre --boundhost <development host IP address>

-Weinre will print out the address and port that you will use in order to continue.
+Weinre will respond with a message similar to the one below--an address and port that will be used to communicate with the device:

-For example, here is my output from the above command

     :::term
     2013-10-31T00:24:07.549Z weinre: starting server at http://192.168.1.128:8080

-Verify that Weinre is running correctly by navigating your browser to the address Weinre gives you.
-You should see a page like this.
+<b>&#52;.
+Using a browser, open the address and port provided by Weinre</b>.

+The page should look something like this:

 ![img](images/debugging/weinre-web-console.png)

-### Enabling Weinre In Your App
+### Enable Weinre In the App
-Notice the section in the web console labeled "Target Script".
-This is a string that you must copy into your app in order for Weinre to be able to interact with your app.
-This string is `<script src="http://<your local ip address>:<your port>/target/target-script-min.js#anonymous"></script>`.
-I'm going to put this line into my `barcode_enumerate.html` file so that when I load that file in my app, it will connect to Weinre and start capturing info.
-After editing this file, you would rebuild and relaunch the application so that the changes take effect.

-Here is what the line looks like in my HTML:
+If all has gone well so far, the browser is displaying the Weinre Inspector Remote console.
+In the section labeled ‘Target Script,’ there's a string that contains a URL with the dev host's local IP address and port number, plus the name and path of the script file that Weinre needs to communicate with the target device.

+Lower in the Target Script section is an example of how to embed the Target Script string between script tags:

+<b>Example Script String</b>:

+`<script src="http://<your local ip address>:<your port>/target/target-script-min.js#anonymous"></script>`

+<b>&#53;.
+Copy and paste the example script string (above) into the `barcode_enumerate.html` file (or your corresponding app file).</b>

+<b>&#54;.
+Copy the URL string referenced earlier and use it to replace the example URL</b>.
+Be sure to leave the quote marks on either side of the URL.

+The line in the HTML should look like this:

 ![img](images/debugging/weinre-target-script-example.png)

-Now that we have those steps out of the way, it's time to start up Weinre's `debug client user interface` by clicking the link in the  `Access Points` section of the page we just loaded in our browser.
+<b>&#55;.
+Start the Weinre debug UI by clicking the link in the Access Points section of the Weinre browser page</b>:

 ![img](images/debugging/weinre-link-to-debug-ui.png)

 ### Debug Client UI
-You may notice that there are many options at the top of the debug UI that very closely resemble the tools available in the Chrome Web Inspector.
-This is not by accident, these tools serve the same purpose as they would in the Chrome Web Inspector but these are for inspection on the device.

-Here you see both the Weinre debug UI connected to my device (when the device is connected, the Targets and Clients fields are populated with green text describing the device connection.) and my device's screen.
-I am screen-casting my Android device's screen to my monitor with the help of an app called [Droid@Screen](http://droid-at-screen.ribomation.com/) which uses USB and adb in order to stream screen shots to your computer.
-It's got some lag but is very useful.
+The image below shows the ‘Remote’ tab of Weinre’s Debug Client UI.
+The ‘Targets’ and ‘Clients’ sections contain one device each, and the green text indicates that both devices are communicating.

+The inset image is a screenshot from the target Android device that’s being displayed by an app called [Droid@Screen](http://droid-at-screen.org/) .
+This useful screencasting tool uses USB and ADB to stream screen shots to the development host.

 ![img](images/debugging/weinre-debug-and-device.png)

-Now you can inspect your app just as you would any other HTML page if you were using the Chrome web inspector.
-Select the Elements tool at the top of the page and select an element to inspect.
-You will also see the element highlighted on your device showing you that two-way communication is established.
+At this point, the app can be inspected as with the web inspector of Chrome or any other tool.
+The Elements tab shown below demonstrates two-way communication between the device and the development host.
+Clicking on an element in the HTML will cause that element to be highlighted on the device’s UI.

 ![img](images/debugging/weinre-two-way-communication-inspection.png)

-You can use the Elements tool to change things on the app's view on the fly just by changing the code in the inspector itself.
-For instance, in the below images I am simply changing the text on the button from "Enumerate" to "Changed!".
+The Elements tab can be used for on-the-fly changes to CSS styling, API and method calls and any and all app UI settings.
+In the example below, the button text was changed from ‘Enumerate’ to ‘Changed!’ simply by editing the test in the Elements tab.

 <div class="span6" style="text-align:center">
     <p><b>Button text "Enumerate"</b></p>